 Finding.
 The implementation of the above FEIR mitigation measures will reduce the identified impacts to birds to a less than significant level.
+Therefore, changes or alterations have been required in, or incorporated into, the Project that avoid or substantially lessen the significant environmental effects identified in the EIR (14 California Code of Regulations § 15091(a)(1)).

-5. Hazards and Hazardous Materials
+3. Hazards and Hazardous Materials

-5.1 Impact.
+3.1 Impact HAZ 1.1.
 Even with implementation the proposed contamination remediation plan, redevelopment of the site with residential land uses could have a significant impact to future residents of the project site.